lukewu92/pokedex/README.md

 - Paginated list of pokemons
 - Detailed page of a pokemon
 - Add mock pokemon feature that doesn't use API
-- E2E testing
-- Mobile Responsive
-- Error Handling

 ### Good to haves features
 - Searching
 - Filter by type
 - Sorting
+- E2E testing
+- Mobile Responsive
+- Error Handling

 ### Non-functional Requirements
 - Loading indicators
-- Infintie scrolling
+- Infinity scrolling
-- Optimization for number of rendered items on screen to prevent memory overflow
+- Optimization for number of rendered items on screen to prevent memory overflow (can use `react-virtual` to deal with this)
 - Added pokemon should persist even after refreshing page
 - Should be easy to plug in Add Pokemon API to replace mock ones.